hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree.md

 In addition, you can simply check/uncheck a single store item or a set of store items using a store query.

-**Note:** this version of the cbtree no longer supports the *setItemAttr()* and *getItemAttr()* methods, to change store object properties use the appropriate store interface.
+<span class="mega-icon mega-icon-exclamation"></span> This version of the cbtree
+no longer supports the *setItemAttr()* and *getItemAttr()* methods, to change store object properties use the appropriate store interface.
 Some of the Store Model API methods are:

 * check(), uncheck()
 * getChecked(), setChecked()